gabeorlanski/gabeorlanski.github.io/src/data/blog/code-orm.md

 This approach leverages a crucial insight: **a program with syntax errors will never pass the full test suite, so why waste compute ranking it?** We can achieve significant speedups by filtering obvious failures with minimal verification before applying expensive ranking.

 Overall results for the different pruning methods with a weak verifier and ranking methods.
-If “Filter” is “---”' that means no pruning is done.
-Green backgrounds are higher performance while Red backgrounds is lower performance concerning the entire column.
-“All Tests” is the case where _all_ test cases are run.
-“Syntax” and “Lint” remove programs with the respective errors.
-“N Test” prunes out programs that do not pass the first $N$ test cases.
+If "Filter" is "---"' that means no pruning is done. <span style="background-color:rgb(143, 173, 143);; padding:1px 5px;font-weight:bold">Green backgrounds</span> are higher performance while <span style="background-color:rgb(238, 135, 135); padding:1px 5px;font-weight:bold">Red backgrounds</span> is lower performance concerning the entire column.
+"All Tests" is the case where _all_ test cases are run.
+"Syntax" and "Lint" remove programs with the respective errors.
+"N Test" prunes out programs that do not pass the first $N$ test cases.
 The evaluation dataset is generated with Qwen 2.5 Coder 7B Instruct using $T=1.0$, $n=128$, $top_p=0.95$, and 1024 tokens.

 ![](../../assets/figs/corm/results.svg)